The Project

 Field Development

-Stage 1 has received all necessary planning approvals and is well into the development phase.
-Land agreements have been secured for Stage 2 and planning approvals will be lodged in 2023.
+The project has received all necessary planning approvals and is well into the development phase.
+Cultural Heritage surveys to start in Q4 2024.

 Project Timeline